The CDO offers a wide range of career development services for students including:

 CDO Symplicity Library: The CDO Symplicity Library provides job search related materials including employment opportunities, application forms, and employer information.

 Student Business Cards: The Career Development Office is pleased to offer business cards to current students.
 A business card is a simple and professional way to network and provide important contact information.
 For more information about ordering business cards, please contact the CDO at firstname.lastname@example.org.
-You may use this form to order your business cards through Office Max.
-Your business cards will be delivered to the Career Development Office in room A112.

 Resource Library: The CDO Resource Library contains career books, interview guides, alumni contacts, and other useful publications.